ultimatepp/ultimatepp/README.md

 The U++ integrated development environment, TheIDE, introduces modular concepts to C++ programming.
 It features BLITZ-build technology to speedup C++ rebuilds up to 4 times, Visual designers for U++ libraries, a [Topic++](https://www.ultimatepp.org/app$ide$Topic$en-us.html) system for documenting code and creating rich text resources for applications (like help and code documentation) and [Assist++](https://www.ultimatepp.org/app$ide$Assist$en-us.html) - a powerful C++ code analyzer that provides features like code completion, navigation and transformation.

-TheIDE can work with GCC, MinGW and Visual C++ and contains a full featured debugger.
+TheIDE can work with GCC, Clang, MinGW and Visual C++ and contains a full featured debugger.
 TheIDE can also be used to develop non-U++ applications.

 U++ supports following platforms on the production level: **Windows**, **macOS**, **GNU/Linux** & **FreeBSD**.